 I'm excited to announce two livestream interviews I'll be doing this week.
 The focus of discussion will be on recording, mixing and mastering.
 It should be fun to interact with the hosts and take questions.

 My last few "Corners" have gotten much response so I thought I'd fill in the blanks for everyone.
 First, I wanted to remind you that DSD-Guide is our information website.
-If you're signed up at bluecoastmusic.com recently, you may not be receiving DSD-Guide.
-We send out about 2x a month with information on sound, tips on recording, DSD, comparative listening tests, etc. You can sign up here, if you're not already receiving it.
+If you've signed up at bluecoastmusic.com recently, you may not be receiving DSD-Guide.
+We send out about 2x a month with information on sound, tips on recording, DSD, comparative listening tests, etc. You can sign up here, if you're not already receiving it:

 One of the reasons I started Blue Coast Records was to capture the sound of the musicians as they played together learning new songs in the studio.
 There was a freshness and lightness that was often lost when the 'record' button went on.
 It was a luxury I got to experience as a recording engineer and producer that I felt was worthy of sharing with the world.

-It's sad when you hear of someone's passing.
-And especially touching when you are notified by a newsletter that features a photo of that person -- while you were with them 40 years ago.
+It's sad when you hear of someone's passing and especially touching when you are notified by a newsletter that features a photo of that person -- while you were with them 40 years ago.
 It stuns you on the passing of time.
 Wasn't that just yesterday?

 Remember when you'd buy a CD or vinyl?
 You'd pour over the information and read all the panels or look at the booklet inside and out.
 Now, you buy a download or stream a song and where do you get that same information?
 Do you have to research at the artist website?
 Find it on the streaming service?
 Is the information you music manager giving you correct?
 Where does that information come from?

-As we're nearly the 6 month point of living in the midst of a pandemic, I thought I'd check in with everyone and see how you're doing.
+As we're nearly at the 6 month point of living in the midst of a pandemic, I thought I'd check in with everyone and see how you're doing.
 Truthfully, the smoke surrounding the San Francisco area is harder to deal with than COVID.
 That was true lockdown.

-There's no way around the fact that how we listen to live concerts has changed for ever.
-The largest concert promoters are turning to livestreaming and rumor has it that Spotify may also be headed that way.
+There's no way around the fact that how we listen to live concerts has changed forever.
+The largest concert promoters are turning to live-streaming and rumor has it that Spotify may also be headed that way.

 Sometimes I forget to explain what the difference is between a STORE and a RECORD LABEL.
-Even my crew can be confused so we have this daily mantra...
-"Blue Coast Music is a STORE.
+Even my crew can be confused so we have this daily mantra: "Blue Coast Music is a STORE.
 Blue Coast Records is a LABEL."
 So, what's the difference?

 Earlier this year, we made DSD-Guide.com it's own destination for information.
 There you can find interesting, informative or amusing article about DSD and other HD audio.
 If the article is interesting we'll post a link or publish an article.